bcgov/nr-spar/CONTRIBUTING.md

 **Airbnb ESLint** check-style was chosen.
 SPAR CI/CD Workflows also have a dedicated pipeline to check for common errors and possible bugs.

-You cab run `yarn lint` before opening a PR, so any style error not addressed can be checked and you can use `yarn lint --fix` to fix small issues.
+You cab run `npm run lint` before opening a PR, so any style error not addressed can be checked and you can use `npm run lint --fix` to fix small issues.

 > Note that if you choose VS Code, the above mentioned extension **ESLint**, by Microsoft is strongly recommend.
 > Here's the link to the Marketplace: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint